Invasive diagnostic testing for chromosomal analysis can be done by chorionic villi sampling (CVS) or amniocentesis.

 - Ultrasound finding(s) that increases the risk of a fetal chromosomal abnormality.

-- Atypical findings on NIPT
+- Atypical findings on NIPS

 For Indications 1-8, health care providers can arrange the procedure directly.
 Amniocentesis is offered at BC Women's hospital, Surrey Jim Pattison, and Victoria General hospital.
 CVS is offered at BC Women's hospital only.
 Referrals can be made based on the location best suiting the patient's place of residence.

 For indications 9-13, the patient should be referred to Medical Genetics in Vancouver or Victoria.